-Hoya multiflora is a “must-have” house plant that produces flowers that resemble a shooting star.
+Hoya multiflora is a “must-have” house plant from the Apocynaceae Dogbane family that produces flowers that resemble a shooting star.

 This is the plant that you need if you want to add a bright glow to your home.
-It is one of the best options for your shaded container garden on your porch or windowsill.
+It is one of the best options from the Hoya genus plants for your shaded container garden on your porch or windowsill.

 In this article, we will unleash the secrets that professional florists apply in order to take excellent care of Hoya multiflora.

 JUMP TO TOPIC

 - Light Requirements

 - Temperature Requirements